 H.R.
 2048: Uniting and Strengthening America by Fulfilling Rights and Ensuring Effective Discipline Over Monitoring Act of 2015

-From Jan 2011 to Sep 2016, Renacci missed 27 of 4,087 roll call votes, which is 0.7%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
-ProPublica has tracked 12 explanations for these missed votes.
+From Jan 2011 to Sep 2018, Renacci missed 163 of 5,244 roll call votes, which is 3.1%.
+This is on par with the median of 2.4% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|